CmChi18/Blackjack-Game/README.md

 # Blackjack Game
 This project is meant to be a tool in learning more about blackjack and how much one might expect to win from playing it.
+Details on compiling and running are found at the bottom.
 ## Functionality
 The program has 2 different purposes: practicing and simulating, both of which are configurable.
 ### Practice